cameronbibb/job_filter/README.md

   /\b(director|staff|manager|principal)\b/i
   ```

-- Additionally, these keywords don't have to be limited to titles, as you can include other keywords in this expression you would like to filter out (e.g., 'cloud' or 'Java').
+- Additionally, there is a filter for other keywords (e.g., 'cloud' or 'Java') and a filter for locations (e.g., 'europe', 'jamaica', etc.).
-- To change the filtering criteria for years of experience, adjust the conditions in the block that processes experience years:
+- To change the filtering criteria for years of experience, adjust the number compared against `lower_bound` and `years_of_experience` in the block that processes experience years.
+The first filter here is used if there is a range in reference to years of experience, comparing against the lower bound of the range.
+The second, if there is only a single digit:
   ```ruby
   filtered_jobs = filtered_jobs.reject do |job|
     if job =~ /\b(\d+)-(\d+)\s+years\s+of\s+experience\b/   # regex matching range of years